July 8, 2019

-Being prepared will guarantee that you ask the right questions which will in turn show you did your homework and,†by itself command respect and quality services.
+Being prepared will guarantee that you ask the right questions which will, in turn, show you did your homework and, by itself commands respect and quality services.

 Be careful what you which for as you just might get it!